Vettejeep/Data-Analysis-and-Data-Science-Projects/README.md

 ### Containerization

 Deployment was done to a Docker container and the code fully tested from there.
 Both training and inference worked as well with the container as they did in command line testing in Linux, which is to say that they worked very well.
+The "Dockerfile" in the project gives the recipe for building a docker image for the project.

 However, there were two problems.
 First, the docker container with GPU support was too large to send via an email.
-Checking with ChatGPT this appears to be a difficult problem to solve as ChatGPT was expecting that even a runtime container for GPU usage would be as large as 5GB.
+Checking with ChatGPT (OpenAI, 2024) this appears to be a difficult problem to solve as ChatGPT was expecting that even a runtime container for GPU usage would be as large as 5GB.
 I used an official PyTorch distribution for Docker, so perhaps with more Docker experience a smaller container can be built, but as noted above, ChatGPT was not optimistic about getting to under 25MB for an email.

 Second, Minikube proved to be either very difficult to install or incompatible with my Ubuntu 24.04 Linux distribution.
 Thus I was unable to install Minikube, which I have no experience with.